alexanderjophus/todoapi/README.md

 ## Usage

+Notes;
+- Requires Go 1.16 (or use the provided docker image)

 ### Quick Start

 Run the service locally either by running from source or by using the provided docker image.